karlmortensen/learn-git/README.md

 learn-git
 =========

-Repo for learning how to use git
+Repo for learning how to use git and showing others the ropes.